 - You will be redirected back to ECCN.help automatically.

-First-time users will be directed to complete a one-time registration form (see section ii below).
-Returning users are taken directly to the dashboard.
+First-time users will be directed to complete a one-time registration form (see section A.vi below).
+Returning users are taken directly to the 7-Step Guided Workflow dashboard.

 LinkedIn authentication does not require any password on ECCN.help.
 All authentication is handled securely by LinkedIn's OAuth 2.0 system.
 You can revoke access at any time from your LinkedIn account settings.